 Sapphire FUE adds another layer of refinement.
 Sapphire FUE’s ultra-fine blades (as small as 0.6 mm) allow the surgeon to create micro-channels that match the exact exit angle of the patient’s curl.
 This helps avoid “pluggy” or raised-looking grafts, which is a risk when transplanting curved follicles into flat channels.

 Sapphire FUE and Skin-Responsive FUE have less thermal damage.
 Afro-textured follicles are more heat-sensitive due to their density and melanin concentration.
 Traditional punches and blades cause micro-friction heat during high-volume extractions.
-Sapphire and Skin-Responsive FUE reduce this risk, preserving graft viability—especially important in large sessions over 3,000 grafts.
+Sapphire and Skin-Responsive FUE reduce this risk, preserving graft viability, which matters most in large sessions over 3,000 grafts.

-A sub-10% transection rate and a 13% faster regrowth timeline were reported in patients who received grafts extracted with torque-adjusting systems, according to the 2023 clinical paper “Follicular Unit Excision in Patients of African Descent: A Skin‑Responsive Technique” published in Dermatologic Surgery.
-This means patients saw earlier curl formation and fuller visual results by month 6 compared to traditional FUE hair transplant.
+A transection rate below 10% was reported in patients who received grafts extracted with torque-adjusting systems, according to the 2023 study "Follicular Unit Excision in Patients of African Descent: A Skin-Responsive Technique" published in Dermatologic Surgery (Umar et al., 2023).
+Patients saw earlier curl formation, with fuller visual results by month 6 compared to traditional FUE hair transplant.

 Can Robotic Hair Transplant Systems Handle Afro Hair Types?